hfakoor222/Fuzzy_Search_Multi_Vendor/README.md

-Program searches routers and switches for fuzzy matches.
+Program searches routers and switches for fuzzy matches: cisco, junos routers/switches and ASA firewalls.
 User inputs  +   and   (())   control characters in a notepad file, along with bare bones configuration templates, the program does fuzzy searching.